HautaniemiLab/jellyfisher/README.md

 _inferred root_ sample.
 You can customize the parent-child relationships by modifying the `parent` column in the `samples` data frame before plotting.

-You can also modify the relationships using the `set_parents` function.
+You can also modify the relationships with ease using the `set_parents` function.

 For example, if you have three samples, A, B, and C, they will have the following relationships by default: